Not involved in conversion, did not propagate sedition: Tough laws set for NGOs

 Not indulged in forced conversions, now a clause for NGOs to receive foreign funds

-Further, the notification states that the affidavit should declare that the entity is not fictitious, has not been prosecuted or convicted for indulging in forced religious conversion or creating communal tension and is not engaged in propagation of sedition or found guilty of misappropriating funds.
+Further, the notification states that the affidavit should declare that the entity is not fictitious, has not been prosecuted or convicted for indulging in forced religious conversion or creating communal tension and is not engaged in the propagation of sedition or found guilty of misappropriating funds.